nervosnetwork/rfcs/rfcs/0017-tx-valid-since/0017-tx-valid-since.md

 ## Detailed Specification

-`valid_since` SHOULD be validated with the median timestamp of the past 11 blocks to instead the block timestamp when `type flag` is 1, this prevents miner lie on the timestamp for earning more fees by including more transactions that immature.
+`since` SHOULD be validated with the median timestamp of the past 11 blocks to instead the block timestamp when `type flag` is 1, this prevents miner lie on the timestamp for earning more fees by including more transactions that immature.

 The median block time calculated from the past 11 blocks timestamp (from block's parent), we pick the older timestamp as median if blocks number is not enough and is odd, the details behavior defined as the following code: